Benchmarks & Industry Insights

 Eliminate targeting bloat and overlap

-Over-segmentation and overlapping audiences increase internal competition and distort performance visibility.
+Over-segmentation and overlapping audiences increase internal competition.
 When multiple ad sets chase the same narrow segment, auction costs rise.

-For B2B SaaS specifically, resist the urge to create separate campaigns for every job title.
-A campaign targeting "Marketing Decision Makers" performs better and costs less than five separate campaigns for CMO, VP Marketing, Director of Marketing, Marketing Manager, and Head of Growth, even though they seem different.
-Platforms optimize across similar audiences more effectively than you can manually.
+A campaign targeting "Marketing Decision Makers" performs better and costs less than five separate campaigns for CMO, VP Marketing, Director of Marketing, Marketing Manager, and Head of Growth.
+The premium for precision may not be justified during early-stage outreach.

 Deploy weekly creative sprints